DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Related Work

-\paragraph{Diffusion Models.} The diffusion models~\citep{sohl2015deep, song2020score} solve the multi-modal distribution matching problem with a stochastic differential equation (SDE).
-The models are further developed into denoising diffusion probabilistic models (DDPM)~\citep{ho2020denoising}, denoising diffusion implicit models (DDIM)~\citep{song2020denoising} for application of image generation.
+\paragraph{Diffusion Models.} The diffusion models~\citep{sohl2015deep, song2020score} is able to sample the multi-modal distribution with a stochastic differential equation (SDE).
+The models are further developed into denoising diffusion probabilistic models (DDPM)~\citep{ho2020denoising}, denoising diffusion implicit models (DDIM)~\citep{song2020denoising}, etc., for application of image generation.
 Both classifier-guided diffusion~\citep{dhariwal2021diffusion} and classifier-free guidance~\citep{ho2022classifier} are proposed to achieve conditional generation with diffusion models.
-Given the strong expressiveness of the diffusion model, its application has been extended across domains from image generation to reinforcement learning~\citep{wang2022diffusion}, motion generation~\citep{tevet2022human}, robotics~\citep{chi2023diffusion}, etc.